The Libertine (book): Plot summary

 Montmorency and his daughter Gabrielle live isolated in the Swiss mountains, away from corrupted society.
 They live in peace until the Count Angelo D’Abini arrives, requesting shelter.
 Gabrielle has never met another man before other than her father, who distrusts Angelo.
 Angelo justifies his motives as honest and is accepted to stay.

-Still residing in their home weeks later, Gabrielle and Angelo have grown attached to each other but Gabrielle is confused by her feelings.
+Still in their home weeks later, Gabrielle and Angelo have grown attached to each other but Gabrielle is confused by her feelings.
 Angelo is attracted to her innocence but doesn’t love her.
 Gabrielle shares her feelings and is embarrassed and isolates herself.
 Attracted to her display of innocence, Angelo pursues Gabrielle and asks her to run away with him, which she refuses.
 Angelo seduces her and Gabrielle mourns her loss of innocence.
 Angelo leaves but promises he will stay in touch, gifting a gold medallion.
 Eventually his letters stop.

 Madam Bertrand lives alone in a cottage nearby.
 She is concerned about Gabrielle, now physically taken with grief following Angelo's departure.
 Gabrielle discovers she is pregnant, and cannot conceal it from Montmorency.
 Blaming himself for exposing Gabrielle to corruption, he is stricken by a melancholic madness and dies.

 Gabrielle has a girl, Angus, but is continually melancholic, wishing to punish herself for sinning.
 Six months later, feeling that protection for her daughter can only be provided by a father, Gabrielle leaves in search of Angelo.
 She leaves Angus with Bertrand with the medallion, then, disguised as a man leaves.

 Gabrielle finds the address she wrote letters to.
 Angelo is still there, and disguised as Eugene, Gabrielle becomes Angelo's page.
 Angelo confides in ‘Eugene’ that he has a mistress, Oriana, which pains Gabrielle.
 She resolves to help Angelo and ‘wean’ him off his mistress.

 Oriana grows in fondness to ‘Eugene’ who acts a go-between delivering letters and flowers.
 During a visit, Gabrielle overhears a conversation between Oriana and her ‘brother’ Fiorenza de Vinci, who is actually her lover, who plot to kill Angelo and steal his wealth. protective of Angelo, Gabrielle sabotages their plans.

 Oriana grows to fear Fiorenza and fall in love with ‘Eugene’.
 Gabrielle visits Oriana who confesses Fiorenza's new murderous plan.
 Fiorenza had hired assassins, who Gabrielle tricks into murdering Fiorenza instead.
 Gabrielle becomes wounded and Angelo carries her home, discovering her true identity.
 His passion for her is reignited.
 Oriana feels humiliated after discovering Eugene's identity and is filled with vengeance.

 Angelo appears to be a changed man, they stay together for two years and have a son, Felix.
 They ask for Angus to be sent to them, but Bertrand refuses until they are married.